devNagy24/FlavorFinder/README.md

 4. Navigate to the application's root directory in your browser to start using FlavorFinder.

 ## API Documentation
 FlavorFinder uses the [Forkify API](https://forkify-api.herokuapp.com/v2) to fetch recipe data.
-Forkify API provides access to a vast collection of recipes and an easy-to-use search functionality.
-For more details, you can review the [Forkify API documentation](https://forkify-api.herokuapp.com/v2).
+Forkify API provides access to a ton of recipes and an easy-to-use search functionality.

 ## Application Usage
 FlavorFinder offers the following features: